 Silence and laugh.
 Laugh full of fat critique mixed with spicy disappointment.

 Tears are hitting the floor.
 Laugh is echoing in the bathroom.
 Time is passing by really slow.

-She cannot tell when He grew up enormous; cannot tell who brought Him up; who fed Him.
-Critique and unpleasant comments never hurt her.
+She can’t tell when He grew up enormous.
+Cannot tell who brought Him up, who fed Him.
+Critique and unpleasant comments have never hurt her.
 Until one day.
 Or maybe one person.
 The Loved One.

-Bath started to fill with water.
+Bath starts to fill with water.
 Among the hatred her clothes fell on the floor.
-He started to laugh lauder.
-Body shivered when foot touched the water.
-She lay down and closed eyes.
-She wants the laugh to stop.
+He starts to laugh lauder.
+Body shivers when her foot touches the water.
+She lays down and closes eyes.
+She wants the laugh to stop and the tears to stop falling.
 There’s only one way to do it.